 - At least 10 points relating to general duties

-- To maintain and RMA credential you will need to earn 30 Certification Continuing Program (CCP) points every three years and maintain an annual membership with AMT.
+To maintain the RMA credential, you will need to earn 30 Certification Continuing Program (CCP) points every three years and maintain an annual membership with AMT.